 LOW MARGIN AND LOW VOLUME

-These are the hobby businesses, the micro businesses, the operations that rely on the business owner making a lot of sales with very small margins.
-You will see these businesses at the Sunday market, on Etsy or Ebay, or selling their wares from home.
-They potter around with their clients and customers, and they sell to their friends and families or to people online looking for a bargain.
-Their overheads are necessarily low, because they don’t have the cash flow to expand.
+These are the hobby businesses, the micro-businesses, and the operations that rely on the business owner making a lot of sales with very small margins.
+You will see these businesses at the Sunday market, on Etsy or eBay, or selling their wares from home.
+They potter around with their clients and customers, and they sell to their friends and families or people online looking for a bargain.
+Their overheads are necessarily low because they don’t have the cash flow to expand.
 Their pricing is based on what they need to cover their direct costs and create some pocket money for themselves.
 The owners rarely see the true costs of running their business, because these businesses are often propped up by the main breadwinner of the family, or by alternative income streams.
 These business owners might use their operation to pay for their family holiday, their shoe collection, or their love of music.

-My friend could relate strongly with this business model.
+My friend could relate strongly to this business model.
 She described her business as having next to no overheads because she worked from home on her own, so there was no rent, staff or utilities to cover.
 But as we continued to talk, she realised that if she wanted her business to grow from being a cashflow hobby to a going concern, she would need to shift into a new business framework.
 She would need to factor in the true costs of running and growing her business.
-There are only two options for micro-business owners who truly want to grow beyond start up.
+There are only two options for micro-business owners who truly want to grow beyond start-up.
 Either put your prices up, which can be difficult if you want to continue serving the same market, or increase your volume of sales.

 LOW MARGIN AND HIGH VOLUME

 The Reject Shop, Alibaba, and Woolworths supermarket all have one thing in common.
 They all do business by selling massive volumes of products with a small margin.
 Businesses who deal in products or services that are costly to deliver – but people won’t pay more for them – have only one option for growth: You must create infrastructure to increase your volume of sales.
-This is the only way businesses like this can possibly develop beyond the hobby phase.
+This is the only way businesses like this can develop beyond the hobby phase.
 With a Low Margin – High Volume model, your business will generate lots of sales with a tiny little slice of profit in each.